Oh hey guys! We cannot be the only ones giddy about trading family obligations for a full week of work, right?

 Downsides: Venmo has struggled to make money off its users, though that number continues to rise and now includes more retailers.
 The kick-ass cash app (not to be confused with Cash App) plans to launch a credit card this year, among other monetization inspirations.

 Perks: Venmo parent PayPal was founded on the belief “that having access to financial services creates opportunity … to join and thrive in the global economy” — at least allegedly.
 We’d take that purpose and run with it because we already love the product.
 Plus, you’d learn so much you might come out of this job overqualified for any other social media-focused jobs in the future.
 Now just pay me and we’re good.

 A few other jobs we’re curious about …

 There are definitely parts of this job that sound like an assistant manager at a Circuit City in 2001.
 If that doesn’t put you off though, it’s basically an opportunity to be in charge of a little sliver of university life and an army of student labor.

 VP or Director of Social Strategy at Digitas

 You can decide whether working at a “highly-caffeinated [sic] playground” sounds appealing to you.
 You can probably also guess our opinion by the fact that we felt compelled to note that grammatical error.
 ANYWAY, Digitas makes many people happy and works on a lot of cool projects and even though we’re salty we’d be a little jealous if you got this job.

 Full disclosure that they are a client of our real life money-making business, BUT that just means we can personally second everything Anjulie says in the link above.
 The team is so lovely you know we’re constantly thinking it’s a trap.
 If you know an architect, they could do no better.

 Inspiration of the week

-Forward this email to anyone who’s been told some shit.
-They can sign up here and get bi-monthly reminders not to shout it down.
+Forward this email to anyone who’s ready to take the first steps.
+They can sign up here for bi-monthly support getting to enough.